 In Illinois, workers’ compensation lawyers charge a contingency fee for handling workers’ compensation claims.
-The lawyers receive up to 20% of the award actually paid to the worker if that worker won his or her case.
+After a workplace accident, medical bills can pile up quickly, leaving you to wonder “how much does a workers’ comp lawyer cost?”
+Under a contingency fee arrangement, the lawyers receive up to 20% of the award actually paid to the worker if that worker won his or her case.
 This amount may be adjusted if the worker has died due to the injury or is awarded compensation for undisputed medical expenses or benefits for total or partial disability.
 Attorneys may also receive a reduced or nominal amount for handling claims where they have suffered from specific injuries (such as amputation).
 The Illinois Workers Compensation Commission must approve the fee arrangement.

 Illinois Workers’ Compensation Act